ep142/FoodMicrobionet/README.md

 -  folder **assemble_FMBN** contains the script used for assembling FMBN tables in two R lists, one of which can be used with v2.3 of the ShinyFMBN app and the other containing all fields (a new version of the app compatible with this version will be hopefully made available in February 2022).
 The Excel files are not provided.
 Contact me if you are interested.

--  folder **shiny_apps** contains the ShinyFMBN app with the most recent public version.
+-  folder **shiny_apps** contains the ShinyFMBN app with the most recent public version and previous versions.
 The app makes access to the database easier (although working with custom R scripts is much faster).
+A public beta of the app is also [available on line](https://ep142.shinyapps.io/ShinyFMBN_4_light/).
+Unfortunately, due to crazy Italian spending regulations I only have a free account on Shinyapps.io...

 -  folder **FMBNanalyzer** contains a script designed to carry out descriptive analysis (bar plots, diversity indices and rarefaction analysis, boxplots, heatmaps, MDS, bipartite analysis) on *agg.RDS files extracted from ShinyFMBN (and saving the results).
 As of January 2022 I have not had the time to test this script extensively.
 A RMarkdown document with the script (designed to generate a .html report) is also provided together with a small dataset on seafood.
 To use this document you need to: